Zoom: Set Up and Work with Pre-assigned Breakout Rooms

 Turning on Breakout Room Pre-assignment When Scheduling a Meeting

-With the Breakout room option enabled, hosts can pre-assign breakout rooms when scheduling a meeting.
+With the Breakout room option enabled, hosts and co-hosts can pre-assign breakout rooms when scheduling a meeting.
 To do this, under Meeting options, check the box Breakout room pre-assign, then use either the Create Rooms link to manually assign invited participants, or use Import from CSV file to upload breakout room assignments in CSV format.

 Use a CSV File to Pre-Assign Your Attendees to Breakout Rooms